 It is also able to differentiate between a benign Baker cyst and cystic tumors.

-Computed tomography and MRI will show the lesion in better way and can reveal its relationship to adjacent soft tissues and knee joint.
+Computed tomography and MRI will show the lesion in a better way and can reveal its relationship to adjacent soft tissues and knee joint.

 Arthrography is rarely indicated.